 - 3 cups gluten free flour blend

-- Turn mixer to high and let beat for 3 minutes
+- Once it’s all smooth and there aren’t any major lumps, turn the mixer to high and let beat for 3 minutes

 - While it’s mixing, grease and lightly flour (with brown rice flour) two bread loaf pans

 - Divide dough-batter between the two pans and smooth the tops as best you can since they will hold that shape through baking (if you REALLY want the tops smooth, you can oil your hands and smooth the tops gently)